dsm23/frameworkintro/README.md

 | class/object	 | SomeObject		|
 | constant	 	| SOME_CONSTANT 	|

+camelCase is a recommendation, not a rule.
+It is generally accepted.
+It helps make your code more readable, maintainable, and reusable.

 ## Feature Files

 File -> Settings... -> Plugins -> Browse Repositories...